 Today, four long, wooden, former school houses and a few smaller structures remain, one of which used to serve as the sports hall of the former clan school where students would practice swordsmanship and spear throwing.
 Two of the four school houses are open to the public: the Honkan and the Nigokan.
 The Honkan is free to enter and offers a few tourist facilities, while the Nigokan houses a paid museum and is entered through the Honkan.

-The museum is about the historical era for which Hagi is most famous for: the final years of the feudal era when the local lords played a central role in overthrowing the shogun.
+The museum is about the historical era for which Hagi is most famous for: the final years of the feudal era when the local domain played a central role in overthrowing the shogun.
 The museum is divided into two halves.
-One half covers the science and technology from the era which was characterized by attempts to modernize.
+One half covers the science and technology from the era which was characterized by efforts to modernize.
 On display are medical tools, calendars and clocks as well as guns and cannons.

 The other half of the museum is devoted to Hagi's World Heritage sites, which include the ruins of a furnace for the production of cannons, the remains of an iron work and a shipyard, Yoshida Shoin's school and the city's former castle town, all of which are closely related to the final years of the feudal era.